bast1aan/preprocess-js/README.md

  "read path/to/template.html into template";
 ```

-will result in the contents of path/to/template.html wil be placed
+will result in the contents of `path/to/template.html` be placed
-into the variable template.
+into the variable `template`.

-Considering the contents of path/to/template.html is:
+Considering the contents of `path/to/template.html` is:

 ```html
  <div>